KhalilOuali/Raspbian-Bullseye-with-QEMU/README.md

 ### 3. Use raspi-config to configure the system
 * $ `sudo raspi-config` <br>
-(This tool enables you to configure your locale, keyboard layout, hostname, username, password, as well as turn on SSH server, and more)
+(This tool enables you to configure your locale, keyboard layout, hostname, password, as well as turn on SSH server, and more)

 ## To access the VM from the host machine using SSH
 * Make sure that you have enabled the SSH server through the raspi-config utility.